sikaeducation/curriculum/courses/301/standards/build-dynamic-pages-react/topics/computed-properties-react/README.md

 [Play with this code](https://codesandbox.io/s/restless-lake-vp45p)

-You can also use this to alias or restructure props you're given:
+You can also use this to alias or destructure props you're given:

 ```jsx
 const FavoriteMovieBadge = ({ favoriteMovie }) => {